AMERICAN CREED EDUCATION CAMPAIGN

 Curricular guides:

-PBS LearningMedia resources include discussion activities, critical analysis walk-throughs, and step-by-step guides for students to compose standards-aligned persuasive essays or photo-essays exploring their own experiences of community engagement.
+PBS LearningMedia resources include discussion activities, critical analysis walk-throughs, and step-by-step guides for students to compose standards-aligned persuasive essays, personal voice narratives, or photo-essays exploring their own experiences of community engagement.

 Students respond to American Creed: